Our Services

 Published on: 2/24/2026

-Bleeding gums are most often a sign of gingivitis, a reversible inflammation from plaque along the gumline; left untreated it can progress to periodontitis with irreversible bone loss and tooth loss.
+What causes bleeding gums?
+Bleeding gums are most commonly caused by gingivitis, a reversible gum inflammation triggered by plaque buildup along the gumline.
+If untreated, gingivitis can advance to periodontitis, leading to irreversible bone loss and tooth loss.

 Gingivitis is a mild form of gum disease, but it should never be ignored.
 The good news?
 It's usually reversible with the right care.
 The not-so-good news?
 If left untreated, it can progress to more serious gum disease and permanent damage.